key-connect/services/docs/api/Apis/DefaultApi.md

 # **getBlockchainStatus**
 > BlockchainStatus getBlockchainStatus(chainId, network)

-Returns status of the provided chainId.
+Returns the status of the provided blockchain.

-    Optional extended description in Markdown.
+    Gets status of the provided blockchain identified by &#x60;chainId&#x60;.

 ### Parameters